How and Why You Need to Use Dockers In CI & CD

 Conclusion

-Continuous Testing is a development practice where developers must continuously integrate the code into a shared repository during a day’s test plan.
-Automated builds are created to allow development teams to detect problems that verify each test.
-If a continuous approach is not followed, integrations and fixing errors will take longer and be painful.
+Continuous Testing is a development practice, where developers need to continuously integrate the code into a shared repository during a day’s test plan.
+To allow development teams to detect problems, automated builds are created that verify each test.
+If a continuous approach is not followed, integrations and fixing of errors will take longer and will be a painful task.

-Continuous integration and deployment are simplified and stabilized using CI/CD with Dockers in organizations for improved agility of software development processes.
-The lightweight nature of Docker containers with faster spun-up helps rapid test cycles.
-Best CI for Docker helps users with consistent, repeatable processes for the creation of production-like environments easily.
+Continuous integration and deployment is simplified and stabilized using Dockers in organizations for improved agility of software development processes.
+The lightweight nature of Docker containers with faster spun up helps rapid test cycles.
+Docker helps users with consistent repeatable processes for creation of production like environments easily.

 Cigniti’s Test Automation Accelerator Kit has been enabling end-to-end automation of applications across the SDLC to bring speed to market and enhance the quality of testing.
 Connect with our Test Automation leads to build QA best practices and gain quality with speed.